papito/ballot/README.md

 - A vote will end automatically when all votes are in
 - A vote can be finalized even if someone doesn't vote, because they are raiding the company fridge
 - Observers can join a vote
-- There is no admin - anyone can start/stop a vote
-- Fortified against foreign interference and social media trolls
-- Takes into account your actual estimate and your *feelings* about the estimate, using imitation AI

 ## Installing and running